-the manufacturer and the distributor as defined in chapter 93B shall not be considered the manufacturer.

-- "User of a priority toxic substance", for sections 24 to 27 inclusive means a person or legal entity - that uses a priority toxic substance in manufacturing, products or services delivered, sold or - 108 conducted within the Commonwealth

-"Feasible" means capable of being accomplished within a reasonable period of time with proven technologies.

-- "Distributor" means any person or legal entity which distributes products to retail establishments - on a wholesale basis, and also includes any legal entity which owns retail establishments and - distributes such products to more than five retail establishments of its own within the - 116 Commonwealth.
-Distribution or sales include, but are not limited to, transactions conducted - through sales outlets, catalogs or the internet, a product under its own brand or sales of a product - by others under their own brand or label. - SECTION 5.
-Said section 2 of said chapter 21I, as so appearing, is hereby further amended by - inserting after the definition of "POTW (publicly-owned treatment works) operators" the - following 2 definitions:-

-- "Priority toxic substance", a chemical substance designated by the council from the list of - chemicals of high concern,

-- "Priority toxic substance use", a use of a priority toxic substance designated as such by the - council pursuant to section 25. - - SECTION 6.
-Said section 2 of said chapter 21I, as so appearing, is hereby further amended by - inserting after the definition of "Resource conservation" the following 2 definitions:-

-- "Safer alternative", an option, including a change in toxic substance, material, product, process, - function, system or other action, to replace a toxic substance currently in use and which would be - effective in reducing the overall potential for harm to human health or the environment.

-- "Safer alternatives assessment report", the alternatives assessment completed for each priority - toxic substance by the Institute.

-- SECTION 7.
-Said section 2 of said chapter 21I, as so appearing, is hereby further amended by - inserting after the definition of "State agency" the following definition:- - "Substitution", the replacement or reduction of a hazardous substances by selecting a less - hazardous or nonhazardous substance or by changing a production process, product function or - design. - SECTION 8.
-Said section 2 of said chapter 21I, as so appearing, is hereby further amended by - striking out the definition of "Toxic or hazardous substance" and inserting in place thereof the - 145 following definition:- hazardous substance list established pursuant to section 9; provided, however, that a toxic or 148 149 hazardous substance shall not be subject to sections 1 to 23, inclusive, when it is: (1) present in an article; (2) used as a structural component of a facility; (3) present in a product used for 150 routine janitorial or facility grounds maintenance; (4) present in food, drugs, cosmetics or other 151 personal items used by employees or other persons at a facility; (5) present in a product used for 152 the purpose of maintaining motor vehicles operated by a facility; (6) present in process water or 153 noncontact cooling water as drawn from the environment or from municipal sources, or present 154 in air used either as compressed air or as part of combustion; (7) present in a pesticide or 155 herbicide when used in agricultural applications (8) present in crude, lubricating or fuel oils or 156 other petroleum materials being held for direct wholesale or retail sale; or (9) present in fuels 157 used in combustion to produce electricity, steam or heat, except when production of electricity, 158 steam or heat is the primary business of a facility; and provided further, that a toxic or hazardous 159 substance shall not be subject to sections 24 to 28, inclusive, when it is: (1) present in fuel oils or 160 petroleum materials being held for direct wholesale or retail sale; (2) present in fuels used in 161 combustion to produce electricity, steam or heat; or (3) present as a naturally-occurring 162 substance in fuels and in emissions or byproducts as a result of the combustion of fuels 4) 163 present or used in the manufacturing of a product manufactured in Massachusetts by a contractor 164 or subcontractor pursuant to a contract with the Department of Defense or the Department of 165 Homeland Security.
-166
+- "User of a priority toxic substance", for sections 24 to 27 inclusive means a person or legal entity that - 98 uses a priority toxic substance in manufacturing, products or services delivered, sold or conducted within - 99 the Commonwealth - 100 "Feasible" means capable of being accomplished within a reasonable period of time with proven - technologies. - "Distributor" means any person or legal entity which distributes products to retail establishments on a - wholesale basis, and also includes any legal entity which owns retail establishments and distributes such - products to more than five retail establishments of its own within the Commonwealth.
+Distribution or - sales include, but are not limited to, transactions conducted through sales outlets, catalogs or the internet, - a product under its own brand or sales of a product by others under their own brand or label. - SECTION 5.
+Said section 2 of said chapter 21I, as so appearing, is hereby further amended by inserting - after the definition of "POTW (publicly-owned treatment works) operators" the following 2 definitions:- - "Priority toxic substance", a chemical substance designated by the council from the list of chemicals of - 110 high concern, - "Priority toxic substance use", a use of a priority toxic substance designated as such by the council - pursuant to section 25. - SECTION 6.
+Said section 2 of said chapter 21I, as so appearing, is hereby further amended by inserting - after the definition of "Resource conservation" the following 2 definitions:- - "Safer alternative", an option, including a change in toxic substance, material, product, process, function, - system or other action, to replace a toxic substance currently in use and which would be effective in - reducing the overall potential for harm to human health or the environment. - "Safer alternatives assessment report", the alternatives assessment completed for each priority toxic - substance by the Institute. - SECTION 7.
+Said section 2 of said chapter 21I, as so appearing, is hereby further amended by inserting - after the definition of "State agency" the following definition:- - "Substitution", the replacement or reduction of a hazardous substances by selecting a less hazardous or - nonhazardous substance or by changing a production process, product function or design. - SECTION 8.
+Said section 2 of said chapter 21I, as so appearing, is hereby further amended by striking - out the definition of "Toxic or hazardous substance" and inserting in place thereof the following - 126 definition:- - 127 Toxic or hazardous substance", a substance in any form which is identified on the toxic or hazardous - substance list established pursuant to section 9; provided, however, that a toxic or hazardous substance - shall not be subject to sections 1 to 23, inclusive, when it is: (1) present in an article; (2) used as a - structural component of a facility; (3) present in a product used for routine janitorial or facility grounds - maintenance; (4) present in food, drugs, cosmetics or other personal items used by employees or other - persons at a facility; (5) present in a product used for the purpose of maintaining motor vehicles operated - by a facility; (6) present in process water or noncontact cooling water as drawn from the environment or

-Toxic or hazardous substance", a substance in any form which is identified on the toxic or